mossphp/moss-storage/docs/03_schema.md

 ### Create

-Creates data container for entity based on its model
+Creates table for entity based on its model

 	/* CREATE TABLE ... */
 	$storage